Ruth Ellerbroek

 New to Grow

-Dr. Ruth Ellerbroek (She/her/hers) is a Licensed Marriage and Family Therapist with over 20 years of experience working with individuals and couples in Minnesota.
-She uses evidence-based, relational approaches—including CBT, Solution-Focused Brief Therapy, Emotion-Focused Therapy, Internal Family Systems, and Adlerian methods—to support individuals and couples seeking greater clarity, connection, and emotional balance.
-She helps clients shift unhelpful patterns, strengthen relationships, and move toward lives grounded in purpose, self-compassion, and meaningful change.
+My name is Dr. Ruth Ellerbroek (She/her/hers).
+I am a Licensed Marriage and Family Therapist with over 20 years of experience working with individuals and couples in Minnesota.
+I use evidence-based, relational approaches—including CBT, Solution-Focused Brief Therapy, Emotion-Focused Therapy, Internal Family Systems, and Adlerian methods—to support individuals and couples seeking greater clarity, connection, and emotional balance.
+I love to help people shift unhelpful patterns, strengthen relationships, and move toward lives grounded in purpose, self-compassion, and meaningful change.

 In our first session together, here's what you can expect